 The Constitution (69th Amendment) Act, 1991

 1. Delhi made National Capital Region.
 The Act also made provision for Legislative assembly and a council of ministers for Delhi.

 1. Before this act was made Article 54 relating to the election of the President provided for an electoral college consisting only of the elected members of Parliament as well as the legislative assemblies of the States (not of Union Territories).
-The amendment provide for inclusion of members of legislature of Pondicherry and Delhi.
+The amendment provides for the inclusion of members of the legislature of Pondicherry and Delhi.

 1. The act amends the 8th Schedule to the Constitution to include Konkani, Manipuri and Nepali Languages in the 8th Schedule of the Constitution.

 1. To make temporary provision for the determination of the number of seats reserved for the Scheduled Tribes in the State assembly of Tripura, until the re-adjustment of seats is made on the basis of the first census after the year 2000 under article 170 of the Constitution.